Must-Learn AI Platforms: A Student's Guide

 Bridging Coding with Creativity

 AI platforms are changing the way students think and create.
-Tools built for generative AI in software development, like GitHub Copilot, Lovable, and Replit Ghostwriter, now act as on-demand coding partners.
+Generative AI tools built in software development, like GitHub Copilot, Lovable, and Replit Ghostwriter, now act as on-demand coding partners.

 Rather than getting stuck writing out loops or debugging functions, you can now just describe your goal in plain English, and the AI will generate the base logic of code for you.
 For example: